 Once you’ve set up your time-tracking system, it should be simple and easy for your team to use.
 It should be fast and easy for you to pull a report to measure actuals vs estimates.
 If all this is true, we should be in a position to regularly review this data and use it to improve the business.

 With your qualitative feedback loop finally, in place, you should be ready to start building reliable formulas for scoping work.
-This should put you ahead of most agencies when it comes to project estimation.
+This should put you ahead of most agencies when it comes to project estimates.

 But there’s still more awesomeness to be unlocked.
 In the next two steps, of this framework, we’ll leverage our data to surface process improvements.
 These will improve our accuracy even more, while also making the agency more scalable and profitable.